chris-lovejoy/PitDepthPrediction/README.md

 ### Objectives

-Primary goal is to develop machine learning models to estimate the depth of defects based on the EC waveforms that perform better than current industry practice.
-Estimates using current methods (non-ML) perform with a RMSE (root-mean-squared-error) of ~15% of the thickness.
+Primary goal is to develop machine learning models to estimate the depth of defects based on the EC waveforms that perform better than ~15% RMSE (root-mean-squared-error) of the real depth.

 Secondary goals pertain to other interesting characterizations (such as shape classification, length and width characterization, etc) but to be only pursued if:
 1) They support the primary goal; or